 In defiance of stupidity, we all took our cameras out again when riding the Grampian Eye ferris wheel, careful to disguise them again as we passed the base.
 From here we could see that the White Water log flume had opened, and Martin suggested we should give it a go.
 As the standard portable version (with plexiglas shields), this was never going to be a dry flume.
 It wasn't even particularly exciting; all it really served to do was to leave me squelching around in a wet shoe for the remainder of the day.
 I should have known better.

 The Splash Canyon dark ride was a very odd experience.
 The front of the building was covered with advertisements for different brands of cigarettes (highly appropriate in a children's park), two Irish street signs, four vehicle license plates showing the same registration (IAZ 8555), and a warning sign which proclaimed importantly that "It is dangerous to remove your seat belt".
 If anyone from the park is reading this, I would really appreciate an explanation as to why.
 If nothing else, the belt was very loose on me, and would not act as a restraint device even if I wanted it to.
 The experience itself was short, dull, and evidently very low budget.
 The last scene had the word vampire, presumably for those who couldn't figure out what it was that they were supposed to have been scared by.
-This didn't really work, however, as the effect was hampered somewhat by the word being spelt incorrectly.
+The effect might have worked better if the word had been spelled correctly.